RfidResearchGroup/proxmark3/doc/magic_cards_notes.md

 This mode is divided into four states: off (pre-write), on (on restore), don’t care, and high-speed read and write.
 If you use it, please enter the pre-write mode first.
 At this time, write the full card data.
 After writing, set it to on.
 At this time, after writing the data, the first time you read the data just written, the next time you read It is the pre-written data.
 All modes support this operation.
 It should be noted that using any block to read and write in this mode may give wrong results.

+Example:
+`script run hf_mf_ultimatecard -w 1 -g 00 -t 15 -u 04112233445566 -s 112233445566778899001122334455667788990011223344556677 -p FFFFFFFF -a 8080 -o 11111111 -g 01`
+   * -w 1 = wipe the card in Ultralight Mode
+   * -g 00 = turn on pre-write mode
+   * -t 15 = change the type of card to NTAG 215
+   * -u = set the uid
+   * -s = set the signature
+   * -p = set the NTAG password
+   * -a = set the PACK
+   * -o = set the OTP
+   * -g 01 = turn on restore mode

+At this point the card is set to a unwritten NTAG 215.
+Now any data written to the card will only last for 1 read.
+Write a popular game toy to it, read it, now it is back to the unwritten NTAG 215.
+👉 Remember to disable GTU mode to get the card back to a normal state.
+`script run hf_mf_ultimatecard -g 03`

 ```
 hf 14a raw -s -c -t 1000 CF<passwd>32<1b param>